sakib07q/CSE327_Project/README.md

 a healthcare web application .

-use the index file to login.
+use the database file and login using htdocs project folder.

 used: bootstrap,css,html,php